Pediatric facial fractures

 A fracture is another word for a broken bone.
 When your child is diagnosed with a facial fracture this means they have broken a bone in their face.
 Facial fractures often result from various types of high impact trauma including car accidents, falls and sports injuries.

-What are the different types of Pediatric Facial Fractures?
+What are the different types of pediatric facial fractures?

 Facial fractures are commonly located around the eye, nose, cheek or jaw.
 There are two general categories of facial fractures that can help to decide what is needed to treat your child’s injury.
-They are:

-Broken bones in the face are still in the correct position.
+• Non-displaced facial fractures - Broken bones in the face are still in the correct position.
 This type of injury can heal well without surgery.

-Bones in the face are broken and are out of position.
+• Displaced facial fractures - Bones in the face are broken and are out of position.
 This type of injury often requires surgery to realign the bones.

-What are the signs and symptoms of Pediatric Facial Fractures?
+What are the signs and symptoms of pediatric facial fractures?

 • Pain, bruising, swelling to the face